Get a Free Quote

 I can’t prove it, but my own suspicion is that the phrases including the word “half” may have snuck into English via translations, because it certainly seems as though the simple term “beam angle” is far more common on authentically UK English sites.
 Although the “beam angle” strictly refers to the angle at which the light is distributed or emitted, in lighting terminology it seems to be used as a shorthand for the zone up to the point where the output falls off to 50%.
 In other words, the “Halbstreuwinkel”.

 All of which is mighty confusing to the non-specialist, and a nice demonstration of how easy it is to get things wrong.
 So, what is the translator to do?
 The classic online search is probably the first strategy, but you need to look at the results intelligently.
 How many hits do you get for the different options?
 More importantly, where are those hits are coming from?
-If they are mostly from translated websites or online dictionaries, something is probably amiss.
+If they are mostly from translated websites or online dictionaries, something is probably amiss, because that’s exactly how these translation mistakes go rogue.
 Try to find sites written by experts in your target language – if they are using a particular term, it’s a good bet you’ve got it right.

 Finally, there is the “phone a friend” option.
 Early in my translation career I worked on a piece involving technical electrical descriptions.
 I checked my translation choices with an electrician friend, including the phrase to “chase the wiring”, when referring to running electrical cables under flooring or in the walls.
 On that occasion, the reviewer rejected my choice, changing it to a more generic option that my electrician friend was totally unimpressed with!
 It was an important lesson – even reviewers don’t necessarily get this stuff right!